famouswriter978/fwgWhisper/doc/INSTALL_linux.md

 ### Download the repository [fwgWhisper](http://www.github.com/famouswriter978/fwgwhisper)
 For most people it's easiest to click on the green '<> Code' box and download the '.zip' file.
 Extract to Documents/GitHub.
 Make that folder if you need to.
-When done, there will be a folder similar to 'fwgWhisper-main' where 'main' refers to the Current Branch in GitHub.
+When done, there will be a folder similar to 'fwgWhisper' where 'main' refers to the Current Branch in GitHub.

 If you're so inclined, use the GitHub desktop app to perform this download.
 If you don't know what I'm talking about, use the method above.